Unleash/unleash/website/docs/reference/environments.md

 **New Events**

-- **FEATURE-METADATA-UPDATED** - The feature toggle metadata was updated (across all environments).
+- **FEATURE-METADATA-UPDATED** - The feature flag metadata was updated (across all environments).
-- **FEATURE-STRATEGY-ADD**¹ - An activation strategy was added to a feature toggle in an environment.
+- **FEATURE-STRATEGY-ADD**¹ - An activation strategy was added to a feature flag in an environment.
 The _data_ will contain the updated strategy configuration.
-- **FEATURE-STRATEGY-UPDATE**¹ - An activation strategy was updated for a feature toggle.
+- **FEATURE-STRATEGY-UPDATE**¹ - An activation strategy was updated for a feature flag.
 The _data_ will contain the updated strategy configuration.
-- **FEATURE-STRATEGY-REMOVE**¹ - An activation strategy was removed for a feature toggle.
+- **FEATURE-STRATEGY-REMOVE**¹ - An activation strategy was removed for a feature flag.
-- **FEATURE-ENVIRONMENT-ENABLED**¹ - Signals that a feature toggle has been _enabled_ in a defined environment.
+- **FEATURE-ENVIRONMENT-ENABLED**¹ - Signals that a feature flag has been _enabled_ in a defined environment.
-- **FEATURE-ENVIRONMENT-DISABLED**¹ - Signals that a feature toggle has been _disabled_ in a defined environment.
+- **FEATURE-ENVIRONMENT-DISABLED**¹ - Signals that a feature flag has been _disabled_ in a defined environment.
-- **FEATURE-PROJECT-CHANGE**¹ - The feature toggle was moved to a new project.
+- **FEATURE-PROJECT-CHANGE**¹ - The feature flag was moved to a new project.

 > 1. These feature events will contain _project_ and _environment_ as part of the event metadata.

 ### API

-In order to support configuration per environment we had to rebuild our feature toggle admin API to account for environments as well.
+In order to support configuration per environment we had to rebuild our feature flag admin API to account for environments as well.
 This means that we're making the following changes to the API:

 - **/api/admin/features** - _deprecated (scheduled for removal in Unleash v5.0).
-The [old feature toggles admin API](/reference/api/legacy/unleash/admin/features.md) still works, but strategy configuration will be assumed to target the “default” environment._
+The [old feature flags admin API](/reference/api/legacy/unleash/admin/features.md) still works, but strategy configuration will be assumed to target the “default” environment._
-- **/api/admin/projects/:projectId/features** - New feature API to be used for feature toggles which also adds support for environments.
+- **/api/admin/projects/:projectId/features** - New feature API to be used for feature flags which also adds support for environments.
 See [the documentation](/reference/api/legacy/unleash/admin/features.md) to learn more.

 ## Plan Differences